UriKurae/Game_Project/README.md

 Controls:

-To move the player from left to right press A and D.
+To move the player to the left press A and to move the player to the right press D.

 To shot the harpoon (Or the equiped weapon) press SPACE BAR.